homemaxico/mist-ap41-challenge-resolver/README.md

   -C <challenge_from_mist> base64 challenge, with or withouth an initial B character

-  -K <16 bit key from a mist AP41> , format deadbeefdeadbeefdeadbeeefdeadbeef
+  -K <16 bit key from a mist AP41> , format deadbeefdeadbeefdeadbeefdeadbeef

-  -i show info

   -G <mac address> generate a mist41 developer challenge for a given mac

-  -R <16 bits random number for challenge generation, format aabbccddeeffaaabacadaeafbabbbcbd>
+  -R <16 bits random number> for challenge generation, format aabbccddeeffaaabacadaeafbabbbcbd

   -h Show this help message

+  -i show info

 -F or -K are mandatory arguments. if -R is not given the program will generate a random number.